DigiKris/dtcanvas/README.md

 2.1 View, edit, delete and add employees, devices and licences.
 2.2 On adding a new record or deleting, a popup window appears asking are you sure you wish to delete or add this record.
 3. ICT screen
-3.1 Change the ticket status color based on wether the ticket is waiting, under work or managed.
+3.1 Change the ticket status and automatically switch color based on wether the ticket is waiting, managing or managed.

 ![Home](https://user-images.githubusercontent.com/83809787/133393392-55660ec1-8dce-41a8-b675-c58f1724eea3.png)
 ![Employees](https://user-images.githubusercontent.com/83809787/133393401-8d26f433-b06c-4a00-b5f0-e7e6e537d7ea.png)